11BelowStudio/SBIG2024-gd/sbig2024/maaack_examples/ATTRIBUTION.md

 Percival was voiced by himself, unfortunately.

-The rest of the voice acting was provided by [Virety Rammithel](https://www.twitch.tv/virety_rammithel)
+The enforcers and the final daymessage were voiced by [Virety Rammithel](https://www.twitch.tv/virety_rammithel)

 ## License stuff